Sweden, where CEOs come cheap and still deliver

 “And I‘m not underpaid - relative to many workers in Sweden, I am very well paid,” he said.

-Barclays’ market capitalization is about twice Swedbank‘s, yet Diamond’s pay was a full 23 times larger than Wolf‘s.

-Likewise Faxander, whose group has about 50,000 employees worldwide, received a salary package totaling just over 10 million crowns ($1.4 million) in 2011.
+Likewise Faxander, whose group has about 50,000 employees worldwide, received a salary package totalling just over 10 million crowns ($1.4 million) in 2011.

-Recent months have seen widespread protests by investors against high executive pay in a rebellion that has rocked a host of companies, above all in Britain where a backlash has cost some bosses their jobs, like Andrew Moss at insurer Aviva (AV.L) and Sly Bailey at newspaper group Trinity Mirror (TNI.L).
+Recent months have seen widespread protests by investors against high executive pay in a rebellion that has rocked a host of companies, above all in Britain where a backlash has cost some bosses their jobs, like Andrew Moss at insurer Aviva and Sly Bailey at newspaper group Trinity Mirror.

 Sweden has had executive pay scandals in the past and the media still sometimes highlight undue largesse from companies, particularly the banks, to their executives.
 But there has been no major shareholder revolt over pay for years.